-Other price risk arises due to the possibility that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
+Other price risks arise due to the possibility that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
 The Group is affected by changing prices of equity instruments mainly classified as investments available-for-sale with fair value movements recognised in shareholders' equity.

-In the years ended September 30, 2010 to September 30, 2011, Management deemed the price risk impact on equity instruments classified as available-for-sale to be immaterial.
+In the years ended 2011 September 30 to 2012 September 30, Management deemed the price risk impact on equity instruments classified as available-for-sale to be immaterial.